byterubpay/byterub-site/_posts/2019-03-16-logs-for-the-Community-meeting-held-on-2019-03-16.md

 **\<ErCiccione[m]>** that the reorganization of the workgroup is slowly progressing.
 I finally have a local copy of Pootle that i'm using for testing new features and, particularly, fix some issues
 **\<ErCiccione[m]>** translators can work on the CLI and the GUI anytime they want, since no major changes are in sight AFAIK.
 **\<ErCiccione[m]>** we are looking for translators for Monerujo, we really need them and few answered to my call this time
 **\<msvb-mob>** dEBRUYNE: You need to ask the firmware designers that, because they decide the USB communications and command set in the protocol.
-The option exists to make the wallet compatible with anything, but my personal preference is to use the command line and gui tools from the native Monero distro.
+The option exists to make the wallet compatible with anything, but my personal preference is to use the command line and gui tools from the native ByteRub distro.
 **\<ErCiccione[m]>** also, the guide for Pootle will be finished very soon
 **\<dEBRUYNE>** msvb-mob: Who are the firmware designers?
-**\<dEBRUYNE>** I'd personally like to see Monerujo and MyMonero (web) integration too
+**\<dEBRUYNE>** I'd personally like to see Monerujo and MyByteRub (web) integration too
 **\<msvb-mob>** dEBRUYNE: There may be a native Electron application for workstation and a Reactnative for mobile.
 **\<ErCiccione[m]>** Just please share my calls for translators as much as possible, we have many contributors for non-techncial work (on pootle), but very few for technical (kinda technical, talking about using git)
 **\<msvb-mob>** dEBRUYNE: You for example, are a welcome firmware developer.